How To Have Fun (And Stay Dry) on a Rainy Day Hike

-Even with a rain cover or waterproof backpack, it doesn’t hurt to take extra precautions with your more sensitive gear, particularly if you’re on a multi-day hike.
+Even with a cover or water-resistant backpack, it doesn’t hurt to take extra precautions with your more sensitive gear, particularly if you’re on a multi-day hike.

-After all, who wants to hike in the rain only to sleep in a soggy sleeping bag?
+After all, who wants to hike through a downpour only to sleep in a soggy sleeping bag?